 The program has seen the introduction of initiatives on the premises to separate and recycle waste materials (including glass, paper, wood, plastic and food waste).
 Enercare Centre uses and recycles 100% PC hand towels for all of our public washrooms, and has recycling and safe disposal programs for special items such as batteries, fluorescent lamps, paint and toner cartridges.
 To date, the facility is already diverting 82% of its overall waste.

 Linen Free Rooms

 Linen-free meeting rooms.
 Classroom set-ups feature linen-free tables as a standard set at Enercare Centre.
 New T-leg classroom tables with an attractive melamine finish will serve to conserve water, and reduce environmentally harmful dry-cleaning of table linens.

-Compostable Food Packaging Recycling Program Enercare Centre's caterer; Centerplate launched a compostable packaging recycling program which included compostable: hot and cold cups, lids and straws, plates, napkins, utensils, salad packaging & dressing containers, and wraps & sandwich packaging in all of the venue’s concession stands.
-Enercare Centre complimented the additional recycling efforts by rolling out a new 4-stream recycling bin which can accept; paper, plastic & cans, compostable food waste and litter.
+Enercare Centre's exclusive caterer; Spectra supports a food packaging recycling program which includes compostable or recyclable materials.
+All of the following packaging products are diverted from traditional landfills; hot and cold cups, lids and straws, plates, napkins, utensils, salad packaging & dressing containers, and wraps & sandwich packaging in all of the venue’s concession stands.
+Enercare Centre supports these recycling efforts by utilizing a 4-stream recycling bin in all event spaces which can accept; paper, plastic & cans, compostable food waste and litter.

 Use of (Forestry Stewardship Council) FSC paper products.
 The office staff of Enercare Centre utilizes 100% Post consumer recycled paper printed with soy vegetable inks for letterhead, business cards, printed materials and envelopes.
 Printing of these materials was handled through a FSC certified printing company.
 Photocopy paper is also recycled.